metatypedev/metatype/website/src/pages/legal/terms.md

 use or copying of any Companies Content or User Content) or enforce limitations on the use of this Site, the Companies Content or the User Content therein.

-## 6. Companies Use Of User Content
+## 6. Companies use of user content

 The provisions in this Section apply specifically to Companies use of User Content posted to Site.
 You shall be solely responsible for any and all of your